John-Trager/RedditShorts/readme.md

 # RedditShorts
+The goal of this project is to create Reddit reading posts in the short form content medium.

+> [!Note]
+> Current Status: Reddit data scraping is in working minimal mode.
+Video generation, text to speech, and other functionality are still being built out

 ## Usage
 data_scraper.py: scrape posts from different subreddit
 - currently supports scraping top n posts and top n comments (through the use of job files)
 ```